 Successful financial advisors see financial education for their clients as critical to the overall planning process—helping to drive high levels of client satisfaction.

 Did you know that April was Financial Literacy Month?

-And that April 21-28 was Money Smart Week?
+And that March 30 through April 6 was Money Smart Week?